enginecommerce/engine-flight-manual/processes/products.md

 ---
 layout: default
-title: Product Process
+title: Products
-subhead: "Going static for beginners – with free template!"
+subhead: How Products are Created, from Concept to Launch
-parent: Engineering
+parent: Processes
 has_children: false
-permalink: /engineering/guides/product-process/
+permalink: /processes/product/
 ---

-{% include page_header.html title="The Engine Product Process" subhead="How Products are Created, From Concept to Launch"%}
+{% include page_header.html title="The Engine Product Process" %}

 Use this Table of Contents as a reference.
 Read it first, and get a good idea of this entire process.
 Refer back to this remind you of what to do during the steps in the process.